databendlabs/databend/website/datafuse/docs/rfcs/query/2021-05-22-plan-expression-refactor.md

 ## Materialized Expression

-Materialized expression processing is that we can rebase the expression as a ExpressionColumn if the some expression is already processed upstream.
+Materialized expression processing is that we can rebase the expression as a *ExpressionColumn* if the same expression is already processed upstream.

 Eg: